Beves of Hamtoun (poem)

 Beves of Hamtoun, also known as Beves of Hampton, Bevis of Hampton or Sir Beues of Hamtoun, is an anonymous Middle English romance of 4620 lines, (Note: 4444 lines survive in the Auchinleck manuscript, with 176 lost line supplied in Kölbing's edition.) dating from around the year 1300, which relates the adventures of the English hero Beves in his own country and in the Near East.
 It is often classified as a Matter of England romance.
 It is a paraphrase or loose translation of the Anglo-Norman romance Boeuve de Haumton, (Note: (Djordjević 2000), n41 citing (Fellows 1980): "(translation) only to a limited extent", and n41 citing (Baugh 1974): "paraphrase") and belongs to a large family of romances in many languages, including Welsh, (Note: Ystorya Bown o Hamtwn.)
-Russian (Note: Bova Korolevich.) and even Yiddish (Note: Bovo-Bukh) versions, all dealing with the same hero.
+Russian (Note: Bova Korolevich.) and Yiddish (Note: Bovo-Bukh) versions, all dealing with the same hero.

 For centuries Beves of Hamtoun was one of the most popular verse romances in the English language, and the only one that never had to be rediscovered, since it has been circulated and read continuously from the Middle Ages down to modern times, in its original form, in prose adaptations, and in scholarly editions.
 It influenced, among others, Chaucer, Spenser, Shakespeare and Bunyan.